 If you no longer wish to receive communications about products and services from us, please contact [email protected].
 You can also unsubscribe at any time to emails that we may send to you about the products and services that we think will be of interest to you.

 You also have the right to:

-- request a copy of the information we hold about you (requests should be addressed to [email protected], and we will respond within one month);
+- Request a copy of the information we hold about you.

-- receive from us the personal information we hold about you that you have provided to us, in a reasonable format specified by you, including for the purpose of you sending that personal information to another data controller;
+- Receive from us the personal information we hold about you which you have provided to us, in a reasonable format specified by you, including for the purpose of you sending that personal information to another data controller.

-We will retain your personal information in accordance with our retention policy, which follows the principle of retaining information for only as long as is necessary.
-You can request a copy of the retention policy by emailing Sue Cambridge at [email protected] or writing to her at ABRSM, 4 London Wall Place, London, EC2Y 5AU.
+We will retain your personal information in accordance with our Retention Policy which follows the principle of retaining information for only as long as is necessary.
+You can request a copy of the Retention Policy by contacting the Data Protection Lead, Rachael Casstles whose contact details are set out above.